-Mr. Plotkin started his legal career in the SEC's Division of Enforcement, New York Regional Office, where he served as Staff Attorney; Chief of the Branch of Broker-Dealer Enforcement; and Assistant Regional Administrator.
+Mr. Plotkin started his career in the SEC's Division of Enforcement, New York Regional Office, where he served as Staff Attorney; Chief of the Branch of Broker-Dealer Enforcement and Interpretations; and Assistant Regional Administrator.
+During his tenure at the SEC, Mr. Plotkin handled and supervised investigations and enforcement actions concerning underwriting fraud, market manipulation, boiler room sales fraud, short sale rule violations, investment fund fraud, free-riding and other margin violations, unauthorized transactions, and net capital and customer protection rule violations.

-Mr. Plotkin has handled a variety of independent regulatory projects, including:
+After leaving the SEC, Mr. Plotkin has handled a number of independent regulatory projects, including serving as the:

 Author, "BlackBerry: The FINRA Compliant Smartphone," February 2011 (White Paper commissioned by Research in Motion Limited) Download Here